SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         More information on CloudFlare SSL options can be found in [this article](https://support.cloudflare.com/hc/en-us/articles/200170416).

+1. Cloudflare does not offer control of cache "time to live" (TTL) on free accounts.
+This may mask repeat opens/clicks, as described [here](#ttl).
+If you have a paid account, under Caching, set your TTL value.

 1. Add a CNAME entry into DNS for your tracking domain.
 The value in the record doesn't matter; the record simply needs to exist.
 For example, if your tracking domain is `track.example.com`, a CNAME value of `example.com` is sufficient.
 Without a record to reference, the the page rule never gets triggered, and the proper redirection will not occur.
 Please note that the typical time to progagation of new CNAME records is often around five to ten minutes, but can be longer depending on your DNS provider.

 1. Follow [these steps](#switch-to-secure) to update and verify your tracking domain.